xcodeassociated/DistributedDecryptionSystem/DDS/cxx_tests/test_libs/googlemock/docs/v1_6/CookBook.md

 }
 ```

-With this definition, the above assertion will give a better message:
+With this definition, the above assertion will give a better MpiMessage:
 ```
   Value of: some_expression
   Expected: is divisible by 7